pj-mill/CSharp_AsyncTcpSockets/README.md

 Reconnect server and clients will resume sending data.

-Disconnect a server and watch the server catch this.
+Disconnect a client and watch the server catch this.

 Server keeps track of all connected clients.